JanJaniel/Ploy-Board-Game/README.md

 # Ploy-Board-Game

-This project is the result of a university assignment to develop a bot for the game Ploy.
+This project is the result of a university assignment to develop a bot for the game Ploy using the Haskell programming language.
 The assignment also included quality control aspects, including testing and metrics.

 # Start server
 - to run the server, you need python3